 SUcceSS is the world’s first randomised, placebo-controlled study of decompression surgery for central lumbar canal stenosis.
 SUcceSS is being conducted in Sydney and Melbourne and is sponsored by the University of Sydney.

 Lead Investigator: Professor Manuela Ferreira

-What is this study about?
+What is the SUcceSS Study about?

 Lumbar stenosis occurs when the space around the spinal canal in the lower back becomes narrow, pressing on the spinal nerves.
 Surgery to treat lumbar stenosis involves a general anaesthetic and a small incision into the skin and muscles of the spine, to remove small portions of bone and ligament that are pressing on the nerves.
 This type of surgery is called ‘decompression’.

 To see how important the removal of bone and ligament is, we are performing a study that compares two types of spinal surgery; one that includes bone and ligament removal and another that does not (placebo).
-These results will then allow us to determine if the removal of bone and ligament during surgery (decompression surgery) is effective for the treatment of lumbar stenosis or not.
+The results will allow us to determine if the removal of bone and ligament during surgery (decompression surgery) is effective for the treatment of lumbar stenosis or not.

 SUcceSS has been approved by the South Eastern Sydney Local Health District Human Research Ethics Committee – HREC/17/POWH/601